Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Distributed Ledger Explained

-A distributed ledger is a shared database stored across many computers.
+In general, a distributed ledger is a shared database stored across many computers.

-Each participant maintains a copy.
+Specifically, each participant maintains a copy.

 When updates happen, the network synchronizes those changes across participants.